dsuz/MousePositionInSceneWindow/README.md

 1. Select [Window] -> [Show mouse pointer in Scene] to turn on this tool.
 1. Point any object in scene window.
 1. It will show a ball under the mouse pointer and the position of the ball at left-upper corner of the scene window.
-1. Stay your mouse pointer on object for a while if it doesn't seem working.
+1. Stay your mouse pointer on object for a while or click mouse buttons if it doesn't seem working.
 1. Select [Window] -> [Show mouse pointer in Scene] again to turn off this tool.